RAIVNLab/MIMIC/README.md

 </tr>
 </tbody></table>

-We used the [mae](https://github.com/facebookresearch/mae) code for linear probing, [multimae](https://github.com/EPFL-VILAB/MultiMAE) for semantic segmentation and depth estimation finetuning and [vitpose](https://github.com/ViTAE-Transformer/ViTPose) for pose estimation.
-If you are using multimae finetuning code, make sure to convert the checkpoint to the multimae format before evaluations.
+We used the [mae](https://github.com/facebookresearch/mae) code for linear probing, [multimae](https://github.com/EPFL-VILAB/MultiMAE) for semantic segmentation and depth estimation finetunning and [vitpose](https://github.com/ViTAE-Transformer/ViTPose) for pose estimation.
+If you are using multimae finetunnig code, make sure to convert the checkpoint to the multimae format before evalutions.